-- ٠ IDL design and remote invocations - .
-IDL basic guidelines
+- IDL design and remote invocations - IDL basic guidelines

-IDL design and remote IDL design fundamentally affects system performance and usability, much invocations more so than for non-distributed systems.
+IDL design and remote invocationsIDL design fundamentally affects system performance and usability, much more so than for non-distributed systems.
 This is because remote method invocations are much more expensive than local invocations.
-If there are any inefficiencies, they become more readily apparent in a distributed system than in a local system.
-IDL basic guidelines There are a number of basic IDL rules that are driven by the CORBA specification that you need to be aware of:
+If there are any inefficiencies, they become more readily apparent in a distributed system than in a local system.IDL basic guidelinesThere are a number of basic IDL rules that are driven by the CORBA specification that you need to be aware of:IDL is case sensitive in the following way; identifiers are case sensitive,

 - IDL is case sensitive in the following way; identifiers are case sensitive, but cannot differ only in case.
-That is, the customer interface is distinct from the Customer interface, but they cannot both exist within the same scope. - ٠ IDL does not support overloading of operations, either within a single interface or in a derived interface.
-Attempting to compile IDL that has multiple operations with the same name (and different arguments or return values) result in an IDL compilation error. - .
-IDL attributes have restrictions/features that make them arguably undesirable.
+That is, the customer interface is distinct from the Customer interface, but they cannot both exist within the same scope. - IDL does not support overloading of operations, either within a single interface or in a derived interface.
+Attempting to compile IDL that has multiple operations with the same name (and different arguments or return values) result in an IDL compilation error. - IDL attributes have restrictions/features that make them arguably undesirable.
 Some people view these features as restrictive or confusing enough to recommend avoiding the use of attributes altogether.
 Others do not mind, and use attributes.